-"rdf:RDF" root element?
-WAG-UA-S-004 Are all namespace aliases defined outside of nested XML elements of the schema?
-7.1 WAG-UA-S-005 Does a unique URI serve as an unambiguous identifier for the vocabulary?
-7.1 O WAG-UA-S-006 Does the schema consist of at least one component?
-7.1 O WAG-UA-S-007 Does each component in said schema describe a set of attributes within one or more description blocks?
-7.1 WAG-UA-S-008 Do all components in the schema have the same schema structure (layout)?
-7.1 O WAG-UA-S-009 Is every component in the schema an object of the type Class?
-7.1 O WAG-UA-S-010 Does each component contain a subordinate description block for default attributes?
-7.1 O WAG-UA-S-011 Are default attributes described within the Default description block?
-7.1 O WAG-UA-S-0012 Are descriptions to override default values included in the component description, but outside the Default description block?
-7.1 O
+WAG-UA-S-003 Are all namespace declarations in the schema declared as attributes of the "rdf:RDF" root element?
+7.1 М WAG-UA-S-004 Are all namespace aliases defined outside of nested XML elements of the schema?
+7.1 М WAG-UA-S-005 Does a unique URI serve as an unambiguous identifier for the vocabulary?
+7.1 0 WAG-UA-S-006 Does the schema consist of at least one component?
+7.1 0 WAG-UA-S-007 Does each component in said schema describe a set of attributes within one or more description blocks?
+7.1 О WAG-UA-S-008 Do all components in the schema have the same schema structure (layout)?
+7.1 0 WAG-UA-S-009 Is every component in the schema an object of the type Class?
+7.1 0 WAG-UA-S-010 Does each component's default description block (if present) contain a subordinate description block for default attributes?
+7.1 0 WAG-UA-S-011 Are default attributes described within the default description block?
+7.1 0 WAG-UA-S-0012 Are descriptions to override default values included in the component description, but outside the default description block?
+7.1 0 WAG-UA-S-013 Schema extensions adhere to the guidelines and recommendations.
+7.8 0